Pray-d/tunisian-signes/README.md

 OpenCV
 NumPy
 Credits
-This project was developed by [Your Name] as part of [Your Institution]'s deep learning course.
-The TSL dataset used in this project was collected and annotated by [Dataset Source].
+This project was put together as part of my deep learning course.
+The TSL dataset used in this project was collected and annotated by be influenced by tunisian tiktokers as shown in the videos .